django/deps/draft/orm-field-api-related-improvement.rst

  BaseField etc and change on ORM based on the splitted API.

 2. Change ForeignObjectRel subclasses to real field instances.
 (For example, ForeignKey generates a ManyToOneRel in the related model).
 The Rel instances are already returned from get_field(), but they aren't yet field subclasses.

 3. Allow direct usage of ForeignObjectRel subclasses.
 In certain cases it can be advantageous to be able to define reverse relations directly.
 For example, see ​https://github.com/akaariai/django-reverse-unique.

-5. Introduce new standalone well defined ``VirtualField``
+4. Introduce new standalone well defined ``VirtualField``

-6. Incorporate ``VirtualField`` related changes in django
+5. Incorporate ``VirtualField`` related changes in django

-7. Refactor ForeignKey based on ``VirtualField`` and ``ConcreteField`` etc NEW Field API
+6. Refactor ForeignKey based on ``VirtualField`` and ``ConcreteField`` etc NEW Field API

-8. Figure out other cases where true virtual fields are needed.
+7. Figure out other cases where true virtual fields are needed.

-9. Refactor all RelationFields [OneToOne, ManyToMany...] based on ``VirtualField`` and new Field API based ForeignKey
+8. Refactor all RelationFields [OneToOne, ManyToMany...] based on ``VirtualField`` and new Field API based ForeignKey

-10. Refactor GenericForeignKey based on ``VirtualField`` based refactored ForeignKey
+9. Refactor GenericForeignKey based on ``VirtualField`` based refactored ForeignKey

-11. Make changes to migrations framework to work properly with Reafctored Field API.
+10. Make changes to migrations framework to work properly with Reafctored Field API.

+11. Migrations work well with VirtualField based refactored API

 12. Make sure new class based Index API ise used properly with refactored Field API.

-13. Consider Database Contraints work
+13. Query/QuerySets/Expressions work well with new refactored API's

-14. SubField/AuxilaryField [may be]
+14. ContentTypes/GenericRelations/GenericForeginKey works well with new Fields API